TREND: Unsupervised 3D Representation Learning via Temporal Forecasting for LiDAR Perception: Related Work

-\paragraphskip \textbf{LiDAR-based 3D Object Detection. }LiDAR 3D object detectors aims to take the raw LiDAR point clouds as input and predict boundary boxes for different object categories in the scene.
-Existing literature on LiDAR-based 3D object detection can be divided into three main streams based on the 3D encoder of the detector.
+\textbf{LiDAR-based 3D Perception. }LiDAR 3D object detection aims to take the raw LiDAR point clouds as input and predict bounding boxes for different object categories in the scene.
+Existing literature on LiDAR-based 3D object detection can be divided into three main streams based on the 3D encoder.
 1) Point-based methods \cite{pointrcnn, partA2} apply point-level embedding to detect objects in the 3D space.
-2) Embraced by \cite{second, centerpoint, transfusion, sst}, voxel-based methods apply voxelization to the raw point clouds and use sparse 3D convolution to encode the 3D voxels, with which the detection head is able to localize and identify 3D objects.
+2) Embraced by \cite{second, centerpoint, transfusion, sst}, voxel-based methods apply voxelization to the raw point clouds and use sparse 3D convolution to encode the 3D voxels.
 3) Point-voxel-combination methods \cite{pv-rcnn, pv-rcnn++} combine the point-level and voxel-level features from 1) and 2).
-In this paper, LiDAR-based 3D object detection is used as downstream task to evaluate the effectiveness of \methodshorthand.
+LiDAR semantic segmentation predicts category label for each LiDAR point.
+Cylinder3D \cite{cylinder3d}, PVKD \cite{pvkd}, Point-Transformer \cite{semantic_segmentation_3,semantic_segmentation_4,semantic_segmentation_5} and SphereFormer \cite{semantic_segmentation_2} achieve excellent performance for LiDAR segmentation task.
+In this paper, we use both LiDAR 3D object detection and segmentation as downstream tasks and fine-tune on various datasets \cite{once,nuscenes,waymo,semantic_kitti} to evaluate the effectiveness of \methodshorthand.